umee-network/docs/docs/governance/community-dao/overview.md

 ### Contributions that are always deemed valuable include:

 - High quality [educational content](/governance/community-dao/educators) that is actively used or can be used to onboard new users and increase the overall usage of Umee;
-- Active [user support](/governance/community-dao/community-support) provided by volunteer community leaders across Umee’s community channels and community-led regional channels;
+- Active [user support](/governance/community-dao/community-support) provided by volunteer community leaders across Umee’s community channels (Discord, Telegram, Reddit, Twitter) and community-led regional channels;
 - [Native translations](/governance/community-dao/translators) of Umee documentation and blog posts that are actively being utilized by previously underserved communities;
 - Community events that further educate, engage, and/or grow the community;
 - Other miscellaneous contributions like dashboards, bots, and high quality design work;